Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Conclusions and Limitations

 We have introduced the \sidetuning{} framework, a simple yet effective approach for \emph{additive learning}.
 Since it does not suffer from catastrophic forgetting or rigidity, it is naturally suited to incremental learning.
-The theoretical advantages are reflected in empirical results, and \sidetuning{} outperforms existing approaches in challenging contexts and with state-of-the-art neural networks.
-We further demonstrated that the approach is effective in multiple domains and with various network types.
-Overall, we found \sidetuning{} to perform on-par-with or better-than many current lifelong-learning approaches, while being significantly simpler.
+The theoretical advantages are reflected in empirical results, and we found \sidetuning{} to perform on par with \textit{or better than} many current incremental learning approaches, while being significantly simpler.
+Experiments demonstrated this in challenging contexts and with various state-of-the-art neural networks across multiple domains.